 In conclusion, if you want to kick off a business without technical skills, Shopify will be an ideal option.
 Furthermore, with unlimited products given and advanced eCommerce functionality, professional reporting and a big inventory of outputs, Shopify is certainly an appropriate choice for you to watch over your business.
 This platform is easy to use and can actively control the price.

-On the other hand, if you have from small to medium store size and just want a platform which can provide you with customization and ability to sell without a hitch, do it on Prestashop.
+On the other hand, if you have from small to medium store size and just want a platform that can provide you with the customization and the ability to sell without a hitch, do it on Prestashop.
 Moreover, this platform is outstanding in terms of thousands of add-on modules and ready-made themes.
 You can get started for free, the setup is easy, and you don’t have to worry about any maintenance at all.

 Last but not least, in PrestaShop vs Shopify, there is no objective winner, the right platform works best for your business.